HotelsDotCom/hapidoc-web/README.md

 `/calls`       | Displays methods that have been indexed.

 ## Contact
-If you would like to ask any questions about or discuss HApiDOC please contact [a member of the project team](https://github.com/orgs/HotelsDotCom/teams/hapidoc-committers/members).
+If you would like to ask any questions about or discuss HApiDoc please contact [a member of the project team](https://github.com/orgs/HotelsDotCom/teams/hapidoc-committers/members).

 ## Credits
 Created by [Nikos Katirtzis](https://github.com/nikos912000) with thanks to  [Elliot West](https://github.com/teabot), [Jose Nuñez Izu](https://github.com/jmnunezizu), Miguel Novais Pimenta, and [Tom Wilkinson](https://github.com/https://github.com/wilkotom).